rgsphilip/eco-up-pdx/README.md

 ### Work to do still:

 * Write bar graph component for React to achieve the desired user interaction (targeting completion in week 4).
+UPDATE: Partially complete (see BarGraph.js and BarSegment.js).
+Still to-do: CSS styling, image overlays, text.

 * Write 'panel' component for displaying information to users (targeting completion in week 5).